Seroiata

 Seroiata was a town of ancient Lycia, between Patara and Phellus.
 The name is attested in the Life of Saint Nicholas of Sion.

+According to the "Life of Saint Nicholas of Sion", two men from Seroiata came to Nicholas for healing.
+Paul and another man, Kyriakos, were both healed of evil spirits after Nicholas prayed over them.

 Its site is located near the modern town of Seyret, Asiatic Turkey.